About Tobias Schlüter

 For a short overview of the changes in each version, please refer to our Release Notes.
 Here we will give some highlights and dig into some details.
 LPVR 4.8.0 is the result of continuous development in the half year or so since our previous releases.

-New GUI organization and completely graphical LPVR-DUO configuration
+New GUI Organization and Visual LPVR-DUO Configuration Interface

 The most obvious change to users will be the reorganized GUI which streamlines the setup, completely doing away with the need to enter any JSON codes, while coming on a more cleanly organized surface.
 Especially for our LPVR-DUO users this means a vast simplification of the system.
 We have maintained the old configuration interface as an option to guarantee compatibility with existing workflows, but we don’t think that users will have to resort to it.
 Please let us know if your experience is different.
 If your headset tracking body is already calibrated, you should now be able to setup LPVR-DUO with some five mouse clicks.